garretfick/garretfick.github.io/_posts/2019-03-21-dnp3-groups-and-variations.md

 Another consideration is the variation.
 Variations tell you about the encoding of the value.
 In general, you can think of this as being the data type (e.g. a 16-bit integer), but DNP3 supports a more diverse set of encodings than what software developers are normally familiar with.
-The particular set of variations depends on the group, so you don't have feedom to choose them aribtrarily - you need to select the correct pairing.
+The particular set of variations depends on the group, so you don't have freedom to choose them arbitrarily - you need to select the correct pairing.

 ## Reading